luser-dr00g/pcomb/README.md

 second argument.
 A supension function receives only its environment, there is no other input.

-In the special cases of `bind` and `into`, the right hand function will be called with a modified enviroment, supplemented to contain the definition (key.value) of the result of `into`'s left hand parser.
+In the special cases of `bind` and `into` combinators, the right hand function will be called with a modified enviroment, supplemented to contain the definition (key.value) of the result of `into`'s left hand parser.